Howdy! My name is John Salt - the funny face behind this website.

 I've been at this hobby now for 30 years and I keep hearing amazing stories like this over and over.
 Seems we are all very like-minded with this fundamental interest in flying egg beaters.

-All that changed after a being hit with a career ending heath issue.
+All that changed after being hit with a career ending heath issue.
 I was devastated!
 Next to my wife and family, the main thing that kept me going through this rough period of uncertainty was still being able to get out to fly my RC helicopters.
-They helped immensely push the worry and fear to the back burner, while providing much needed focus and stress relief.
+Helis helped immensely push the worry and fear to the back burner, while providing much needed focus and stress relief.

 It's too dramatic to say "RC helicopters saved me", but boy did they help!
 As it turned out, they also gave me a fun and exciting new path to follow.